dekarrin/ictiobus/docs/fishi-usage.md

 The node-reference can refer to the child node of the current one that corresponds to the Nth symbol in the associated production by putting its 0-based index in between curly braces.
-This is by-far the shortest form of node reference for a production symbol (although it can be difficult to read if the production specifier does not explicitly give the production):
+This is by far the shortest form of node reference for a production symbol (although it can be difficult to read if the production specifier does not explicitly give the production):